BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/heat_pump.md

 `sensor.octopus_energy_heat_pump_{{HEAT_PUMP_ID}}_live_cop`

+This represents the instantaneous efficiency of the heat pump.

+!!! note
-This represents the instantaneous efficiency of the heat pump. _NB: As this integration uses cloud polling this will inherently have a delay._
+    As this integration uses cloud polling this will inherently have a delay.

 ## Live Power Input

 `sensor.octopus_energy_heat_pump_{{HEAT_PUMP_ID}}_live_power_input`

-This represents the instantaneous energy/power being drawn by the heat pump in kWh. _NB: As this integration uses cloud polling this will inherently have a delay._
+This represents the instantaneous energy/power being drawn by the heat pump in kWh.

+!!! note
+    As this integration uses cloud polling this will inherently have a delay.

 ## Live Heat Output

 `sensor.octopus_energy_heat_pump_{{HEAT_PUMP_ID}}_live_heat_output`

-This represents the instantaneous energy/heat being supplied by heat pump in kWh. _NB: As the integration uses cloud polling this will inherently have a delay._
+This represents the instantaneous energy/heat being supplied by heat pump in kWh.

+!!! note
+    As the integration uses cloud polling this will inherently have a delay.

 ## Live Outdoor Temp

 `sensor.octopus_energy_heat_pump_{{HEAT_PUMP_ID}}_live_outdoor_temperature`

-This represents the current outdoor temperature as observed by the heat pump. _NB: As the integration uses cloud polling this will inherently have a delay._
+This represents the current outdoor temperature as observed by the heat pump.

+!!! note
+    As the integration uses cloud polling this will inherently have a delay.